International Investment Agreements Navigator

 - The respective buttons apply only to the tab that is currently active, i.e. the “Select mapped treaty elements” tab or the “Filter by country, type, status, year” tab.
 To apply a button in both tabs, click the button in the current tab, then switch to the other tabs and click the button again.

 The IIA Navigator is continuously adjusted as a result of verification with, and comments from, UN Member States.
 It is primarily built on information provided by governments on a voluntary basis.
 A treaty is included in a country's IIA count once it is formally concluded; treaties whose negotiations have been concluded, but which have not been signed, are not counted.
 A treaty is excluded from the IIA count once its termination becomes effective, regardless of whether it continues to have legal effect for certain investments during its “survival” (“sunset”) period.
-In cases of treaty replacements, only one of the treaties between the same parties is counted.
-Depending on the situation, the counted treaty can be the “old” one, if this one remains in force pending the ratification of the newly concluded IIA.

 While every effort is made to ensure the accuracy and completeness of its content, UNCTAD assumes no responsibility for eventual errors or omissions in these data.
 The information and texts included in the database serve a purely informative purpose and have no official or legal status.
 In the event of doubt regarding the content of the database, it is suggested that you contact the relevant government department of the State(s) concerned.
 Users are kindly asked to report agreements, errors or omissions by using the online contact form.